mhilbrunner/swade-sundries/README.md

 ![Item search filtering and sorting example screenshot](.github/asset/search-sort.webp)

 Adds a search filter field to the top of the gear tab.
-Also adds a button to the top of the gear tab to sort the inventory alphabetically.
+Also adds a button to the top of the gear tab to sort the inventory alphabetically (or all item types if holding Shift).

 ### Hide items